banner

 About us

-At Canvas, we have a range of flexible, managed offices across Central and East London.
-We work with the best interior designers to create fully-furnished luxury office spaces that are modern, creative and inspiring.
 We like to go the extra mile by providing access to meeting rooms, both within and across our buildings, communal facilities, and breakout areas included in our rental prices.
 All of our offices can also be tailored to suit your bespoke needs.
 Get in touch to find out more about our flexible office spaces in Shoreditch, Old Street, Dalston, Mayfair and Clerkenwell.